Peugeot 2008 review

 Reliability & safety

 Peugeot as a brand has been scoring well in the most recent Driver Power customer satisfaction survey, with the 2008 beating key rivals such as the Nissan Juke and Vauxhall Mokka in the overall scores.
-It is a shame that the entry-level version misses out on the more advanced autonomous emergency braking system the Allure and GT trims get, contributing to the 2008 missing out on receiving the maximum star rating from safety experts Euro NCAP.
+It is a shame that the 2008 misses out on receiving the maximum five star rating from safety experts Euro NCAP when many of its rivals achieve a higher score.
 Read more about the Peugeot 2008s reliability and safety…

-However, the quirky i-Cockpit interior layout of the 2008 won’t suit everyone, and it’s quite small in the back, which might lead parents towards the more spacious Hyundai Kona.
+The quirky i-Cockpit interior layout of the 2008 won’t suit everyone, and it’s quite small in the back, which might lead parents towards the more spacious Kona or versatile Renault Captur.
 It also isn’t particularly fun to drive, so those coming at this from a regular supermini may want to look at the sharper-handling Ford Puma instead.
+Those looking for value will be better off with the Dacia Duster, while the Skoda Kamiq is a great all-rounder.